 Without question, the top form of steel bracelet for warm weather is a mesh bracelet.
 Nothing beats mesh when it comes to ventilation, since it’s literally full of holes, and when combined with the coldness of the metal, the straps do an excellent job of keeping your wrist cool while letting it breathe.
 Staib is the leader in third-party mesh bracelet manufacturing, as the German brand produces incredibly high-quality and well-machined straps that are thick, sturdy, and finished to a luxury level.

 A watch strap isn’t much good if you don’t have a watch head to put it on.
-If you’re lacking in the summer-ready watch department, then what your collection probably needs is a classic blue dial watch.
 Nothing screams “summer” like the color of clear skies, calm oceans, and inviting swimming pools, so find a good home for your summer straps by checking out our guide to the best blue dial watches.